18F/handbook/docs/03-policies/expenses.md

 1. [Log your receipts to Harvest](../04-how-we-work/tools/harvest.md#tracking-expenses)
 2. Once all receipts are logged, add a comment to the Trello card indicating the total amount of expenses incurred.
-3. Move your card from the "Approved" column to the "Submitted" column. (note that the Approver listed above needs to be the one to move your card from "Submitted" to "Approved" first.)
+3. Move your card from the "Approved" column to the "Submitted" column.
+(Note that the Approver listed above needs to be the one to move your card from "Submitted" to "Approved" first.)
-4. Admin/Judy will reimburse the expense amount and move the card to the "Reimbursed" column.
+4. Admin will reimburse the expense amount and move the card to the "Reimbursed" column.

 ## Expense guidelines

 - Treat company money like it is your own money, use it to work smarter and spend it with wisdom and care.
 - Please book as early as possible - for flights and accommodation this can make a big difference!
 - Consider AirBnB instead of hotels.
 If you are unsure of how many people can attend, getting a slightly larger AirBnB ahead of time is normally better than waiting and getting an AirBnB or hotel rooms last minute.
-- Your project manager and Judy will provide information about what is or isn't reimbursable.
+- Your Project Manager and the Officer Manager will provide information about what is or isn't reimbursable.
 For example, if you prefer first class for a flight or want to add a leg for a vacation, then that wouldn't be reimbursable but the amount for an economy class return would.
 - Reduce your footprint when possible and use public transit or shared Lyft Lines instead of single occupancy rides.

 ### Travel expenses